jjalpha02/nosqlapi-springboot-v1/README.md

 # nosqlapi-springboot-v1
-Api with SpringBoot and NoSql database
+Api, WebApp with SpringBoot and NoSql database